Eric2422/MagesSpire/README.md

-A text-based adventure game for a school project
+An adventure game created for a school project.